Ashaiman (Ghana parliament constituency)

 Ashaiman is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
+Ernest Henry Norgbey is the member of parliament for the constituency.
 The Ashaiman constituency is located in the Tema Municipal District of the Greater Accra Region of Ghana.

 Boundaries

 The seat is located entirely within the Accra Metropolitan Area of the Greater Accra Region of Ghana.